 Dr Helen Smith - Programme Leader

-Dr Helen Smith is a social and cultural historian of twentieth century Britain and her research focuses on sexuality, class, masculinity, and region in the late nineteenth and twentieth centuries.School Staff List
+Dr Helen Smith is a social and cultural historian of twentieth century Britain and her research focuses on sexuality, class, masculinity, and region in the late nineteenth and twentieth centuries.Academic Staff List

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.